-Here are some of the most Frequently Asked Questions (FAQ) about telemedicine and our new telehealth platform Doximity:
+Here are answers to the most Frequently Asked Questions (FAQ) about telemedicine and our new telehealth platform Doximity:

 What is telemedicine?